 Superboy is actually my favorite of the Young-Justice-turned-Teen-Titan crew in Teen Titans vol. 3.
 A large part of that was that I too was a teenager and found him sexy as hell.
 Those arms?
 That body?
 Can you blame me?
 I certainly couldn’t blame Cassie Sandsmark aka the second Wonder Girl.
 Girl had taste, and I shipped them (since I could never be with him).
 I liked how his powers were explained as tactile telekinesis (telekinesis being one of my favorite superpowers) but as the comic went on his Kryptonian powers were emerging one by one (which was very much giving Smallville in all the best ways, complete with a hot guy).
 I had seen images of classic, 90s Superboy with the leather jacket and the shades and the too-cool-for-school attitude, but it was the somewhat more laidback T-shirt and jeans wearing Connor I read and fell for.
 I also identified with his wanting to live out of a relative’s shadow (in his case Superman, in my case my big sister who I thought was more talented than me and was thinner) and for feeling torn between two sides of one’s family.

 That last part is what led to a watershed moment in the comics where Connor is triggered by some trigger words into becoming brainwashed and evil, shaving his head bald and cutting an “L” in his shirt to signify his Lex Luthor side has taken over.
 It was actually this same run of the comics where Connor learns that he is a half-human clone and that his human DNA came from Luthor, as revealed to him by his best friend Tim.
 When Connor’s Lex side comes out in the comics, it’s frightening.
-He mercilessly attacks his friends and his girlfriend is a loose cannon.
+He mercilessly attacks his friends and his girlfriend and is a loose cannon.
 In Titans season 4, Connor fully embraces Lex as his father after meeting him only once, and then when he becomes more like him… he just uses his intellect more and becomes a jerk.
 How riveting.
 Now, I get that on a team where no one would be able to stop him or the witch they’re after, which he did accurately point out by dressing down each member, they would have no chance, but still, this evil Superboy arc is much more boring than it had any right being.
 The Young Justice animated series, for all it got wrong, did a much better job making Superboy threatening, showing his dark side and rage, and his complicated relationships with Lex and Clark.

 Side note, this show must bring in someone to play Clark in order to balance out the storyline and bring Connor back/give him much-needed perspective on Lex and on Clark and why they are the way they are.
 I know the show loves to have people not fly or use their powers a lot, so literally, all they need is to have someone play Clark so that they don’t need to show a lot of effects or design a Superman suit.
 It’s so easy it hurts.